meraki/dashboard-api-go/client/docs/CreateNetworkWirelessRfProfileRequest.md

 ### GetTwoFourGhzSettings

-`func (o *CreateNetworkWirelessRfProfileRequest) GetTwoFourGhzSettings() CreateNetworkWirelessRfProfileRequestTwoFourGhzSettings`
+`func (o *CreateNetworkWirelessRfProfileRequest) GetTwoFourGhzSettings() GetNetworkWirelessRfProfiles200ResponseTwoFourGhzSettings`

 GetTwoFourGhzSettings returns the TwoFourGhzSettings field if non-nil, zero value otherwise.

 ### GetTwoFourGhzSettingsOk

-`func (o *CreateNetworkWirelessRfProfileRequest) GetTwoFourGhzSettingsOk() (*CreateNetworkWirelessRfProfileRequestTwoFourGhzSettings, bool)`
+`func (o *CreateNetworkWirelessRfProfileRequest) GetTwoFourGhzSettingsOk() (*GetNetworkWirelessRfProfiles200ResponseTwoFourGhzSettings, bool)`

 GetTwoFourGhzSettingsOk returns a tuple with the TwoFourGhzSettings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetTwoFourGhzSettings

-`func (o *CreateNetworkWirelessRfProfileRequest) SetTwoFourGhzSettings(v CreateNetworkWirelessRfProfileRequestTwoFourGhzSettings)`
+`func (o *CreateNetworkWirelessRfProfileRequest) SetTwoFourGhzSettings(v GetNetworkWirelessRfProfiles200ResponseTwoFourGhzSettings)`

 SetTwoFourGhzSettings sets TwoFourGhzSettings field to given value.